-The site of the Port Huron Terminal Company has been a part of commerce along the St. Clair River for more than 180 years.
+The site of the Port Huron Terminal Company has been a part of commerce along the St. Clair River for almost 185 years.
 It is located at 2336 Military Street in Port Huron, Michigan.
 Military Street was originally known as Military Road and was one of the first five roads built in Michigan.
 It was included in the 1830 U.S. Congressional budget and went from Detroit to Fort Gratiot.
 The cost was $7,000.

 The 19th century of development for Michigan was basically dependent on water transportation.
 Port Huron, and the port site even in its undeveloped and early years, played an instrumental role in the growth of Michigan and surrounding states.
 Over the years, the site has had various owners and types of business.
 They include Wolverine Dry Dock, Tunnel Fuel Dock, Port Huron Coal Dock Co. and Port Huron Terminal Company.

 The Wolverine Dry Dock was built in 1875 and manufactured life-saving boats that could bail themselves in a few seconds.
 Part of that dock still is visible underwater at the port site.
 The name Wolverine came from the fact that the first hull used as a dry dock was a former Grand Trunk Rail Road car ferry named Wolverine.
 The Wolverine and another ferry operated between Point Edward, Ontario and Fort Gratiot by means of a chain in those early days.
 A huge chain was laid across the St. Clair River bottom.
 The ferries would put a turn around windless at their bows and then pull themselves along the chain to the other side.
 The Wolverine Dry Dock was part of the passing scene of the 19th and 20th centuries at the port site.